tayruxin/tp/docs/DeveloperGuide.md

 ### Filter Feature

-The `filter` command allows users to filter the company list by the application status.
+The `filter` command allows users to filter the list of companies based on the valid application status.

 #### Implementation

-The `filter` command uses the `ApplicationStatusPredicate` class, which tests and returns true if a company's application status matches the application status input specified by the user.
-The `ApplicationStatusPredicate` class implements the `Predicate` interface, which allows it to be used in the `Model` interface's `updateFilteredCompanyList(Predicate<Company> predicate)` method.
+The `filter` command uses a new predicate, `ApplicationStatusPredicate`, which tests and returns true if a company's application status matches the application status input specified by the user.
+The `ApplicationStatusPredicate` class implements the `Predicate` interface, which allows it to be used in the `Model` interface's `updateFilteredCompanyList(Predicate<Company> predicate)` method to filter the list of companies.
+All companies that match the application status input will be displayed in the updated `CompanyListPanel`.

-Given below is an example usage scenario and how the `filter` mechanism behaves at each step.

-1. The user enters the input `filter s/PA`.
-2. The `LogicManager` calls `AddressBookParser#parseCommand()` with the user input.
-3. The `AddressBookParser` creates a parser that matches the `filter` command, a `FilterCommandParser` object, and uses it to parse the command.
-4. The `FilterCommandParser` creates a `ApplicationStatusPredicate` object with the application status, PA, and then creates a `FilterCommand` object with the `ApplicationStatusPredicate` object.
-5. The `FilterCommand` object can communicate with the `Model` when it is executed.
-It calls `Model#filterCompaniesByStatus(Predicate<Company> predicate)` to filter the list of companies by their application status.
-6. Finally, the `FilterCommand` object returns the `CommandResult` object.

-The following sequence diagram will illustrate the process of performing the `filter` command.
+The following sequence diagram will illustrate the process of performing the `filter` command, taking `filter s/pa` as an example.

 <img src="images/FilterSequenceDiagram.png"/>